September 19, 2021

 Pain is selfish.
 Unresolved pain leads to – what were those characteristics of earthly wisdom James gave us? – selfish ambition, bitter envy, disorder and every evil practice.
 When you find yourself focusing on your own pain, chances are good you are depending on earthly wisdom, instead of wisdom from above.
-Chances are good your unresolved pain is preventing you from experiencing God’s love.
+Chances are good your unresolved pain is preventing you from experiencing the fullness of God’s love.

 God knows something about pain, and God knows how to resolve it.
 Jesus carried our pain when he died on the cross.
 He held our pain, ignoring his own, because he loves us.
 That’s what love is: carrying another’s pain instead of focusing on your own.

 When we surrender our pain to Christ, we begin to be healed, and made whole.
 Only then can we let go of our earthly wisdom, the wisdom that focuses all our attention on ourselves.
 Only then can we begin to experience the kind of wisdom that comes from heaven; wisdom that is first of all pure; then peaceable, gentle, willing to yield, full of mercy and good fruit, without a trace of partiality or hypocrisy.

 When you submit to God and resist the devil, the devil will flee from you.
 When you draw near to God, God will draw near to you, take away your pain, and fill you with peace, true peace.